wodencafe/GarbageDisposal/README.md

 ## Getting Started

-This project is in the process of being hosted on [Maven Central](https://search.maven.org/), when this is complete this artifact will be available and this section will be updated with the Maven coordinates.
+This project is in the process of being hosted on [Maven Central](https://search.maven.org/), when this is complete this artifact will be available and this section will be updated with the *Maven Coordinates*.

+For immediate usage, please see the **Play with the source** section.

 ## Example of Use